radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-universal-directory-attribute-encryption.md

 Instead of using the default key generation, you have the option to use a customer master key stored in AWS.
 The following steps describe the configuration.

->**Note – Key rotation is optional in AWS for KMS.
+>[!note] Key rotation is optional in AWS for KMS.
 If enabled, the default key rotation is once every 365 days.
-For details on AWS Key Management Service, please see the AWS documentation.**
+For details on AWS Key Management Service, please see the AWS documentation.

 1. Log into your AWS account to create your CMK (Customer Master Key).